realKidDouglas/whatsdapp-ui-example/README.md

 	npm run dev

-	When you change code while the app is running, the app updates immediatly after saving.
+When React code is changed while the app is running, the app updates immediatly after saving.
+Chrome Dev Tools can be opened by setting openDevTools = true in electron-starter.js

 # Sources